afqueiruga/afqstensorflowexamples/Readme.md

 # Trials of TensorFlow from a Computationalist

 ## Intro
 This is a small collection of my trials learning TensorFlow.
 There's a lot of different examples out there that seem overly complex and aren't really using the intended idioms.
 The documentation itself is no exception.
 The notebooks and utilities are the best code I can write after sifting through everything I've dredged up on the internet, while constantly pestering my dear friend E. H. at Brain.

 ## Impetus

 The example datafile 'fractureplane.db' included in this repository are the results of a finite element simulation to sample the flow of a fluid around proppants.
-Each sample is a different random distribution of particles with different densiteis and fracture heights.
+Each sample is a different random distribution of particles with different densities and fracture heights.

 My goals are: